Area Law from Loop Quantum Gravity: Multi-link states

+Note that this is a state that is factorizable into wave-functions of individual links up to gauge constraints. \\

-We cut the graph into two regions as in Fig.\ref{fig:graph}.
+We cut the graph into two regions as in Fig.~\ref{fig:graph}.
 Region $\bar{A}$ contains the node.
-The reduced density matrix $\rho_A$ is recovered by tracing out the link source states (or the intertwiner degrees of freedom) in $\ket{\Psi}$, which reads
+The reduced density matrix $\rho_A$ is recovered by tracing out the link source states (or the intertwiner degrees of freedom) in $\ket{\Psi}$.
+Furthermore, $\rho_A$ can be rewritten in the block-diagonal form